rafaskb/Boom/README.md

 1. Clone this repository.
 2. Open terminal at the project's root folder.
 3. Run `gradlew example:run` _(If that doesn't work, try `./gradlew` instead)_

+**Extra:** You can also run `gradlew example:runEffectExplorer` to open an experimental app which allows you to explore most Boom effects and test their presets and parameters in real time.

 ## Install